MozillaFoundation/foundation.mozilla.org/docs/ops_heroku_settings.md

 ## Special purposes Environment Variables

-- `CORAL_TALK_SERVER_URL`: If Coral Talk commenting is to be enabled, set the server URL here.
-Don't forget to add the domain to your CSP directives for script-src and child-src
+- `USE_COMMENTO`: If Commento.io commenting is to be enabled, set this to `True`.
+Don't forget to add the js domain to your CSP directives for script-src and child-src

 ## Cloudinary for Review Apps and Staging (BuyersGuide only)